Buying guide · 2026

 No matter which one you pick

 Pair it with a UL 217 smoke alarm in or near the kitchen, a UL 2034 CO alarm, and a Class K or B-rated fire extinguisher.
-None of the smart-stove devices in this category are certified safety devices — they are layered alerts and active mitigations on top of the certified baseline, not replacements for it.
+None of the devices in this category are certified safety devices.
+They add alerts and mitigation on top of that certified baseline, not replace it.

 Related